bank-green/bankgreen-django/README.md

 `deactivate`

 ## Environment variables
 There's an .env file in the same path as settings.py where all environment variables are and should be placed.
 You should *call* them in settings.py and then import them like settings.KEYWORD

+`cp bankgreen/.env.template bankgreen/.env`

 ## Database
 To setup the database, you must run migrations, add sample data by installing the initial fixture and download a list of countries and regions: